Semaff/checkers/README.md

 New Checkers React project made with React/Typescript ONLY!

-The main feature is the King Checker, he can move on diagonal lines, but if we have jump kill, then we can only move only 1 cell further from the target checker.
+The main feature is the King Checker, he can move on diagonal lines, but if we have jump kill, then we can only move 1 cell further from the target checker.

 Multi-jumping feature is present in all types of checkers (standart and King).